DeepSourceCorp/nuxt-websocket/README.md

 ## API

-The following two plugins are injected into the Vue instance and are accessible across the app:-
+The following two plugins are injected into the Vue instance and are accessible across the app

 - `$socket` - [Vue](https://v2.vuejs.org/v2/api/#Instance-Methods-Events) instance.
 - `$socketManager` - [WebSocketManager](https://github.com/deepsourcelabs/nuxt-websocket/blob/docs/update-info/src/templates/WebSocketManager.ts) instance.

 ### `$socket`

-Defines a global event bus.
+It's a Vue instance that's used as an event bus

 ```js
 mounted() {